bruce/node-temp/README.md

 ### Affixes

-You can define custom affixes when creating temporary files and directories; this is done in the first argument.
-Here are some
+You can provide custom prefixes and suffixes when creating temporary files and directories.
+If you provide a string, it is used as the prefix for the temporary name.
+If you provide an object with `prefix` and `suffix` keys, they are used for the temporary name.

-examples:
+Here are some examples:

 * `"aprefix"`: A simple prefix, prepended to the filename; this is shorthand for: